 The purpose of this policy is to define the registration order and process at Fresno State.
-Priority and Early Group registration applications will remain the purview of the AVP of Enrollment Management with the advisory of the Strategic Enrollment Management Committee (SEMC).
+Priority 1 and 2 registration applications will remain the purview of the AVP of Enrollment Management with the advisory of the Strategic Enrollment Management Committee (SEMC).

 Definitions

-Strategic Enrollment Management Committee consists of the following members: AVP Enrollment Management (chair), University Registrar, AVP Office of Institutional Effectiveness, Dean of Undergraduate Studies, Director of Housing, Director of Financial Aid, AVP Student Success Services, Director of University Outreach & Special Programs, Director of Admissions & Recruitment, Dean of the Division of Research and Graduate Studies, Office of Budget & Resource Planning, Director of Brand Strategy and Marketing, University Diversity Officer, AVP Student Financials and one Faculty Representative.
+Strategic Enrollment Management Committee (SEMC) consists of the following members: AVP Enrollment Management (chair), University Registrar, AVP Office of Institutional Effectiveness, Dean of Undergraduate Studies, Director of Housing, Director of Financial Aid, AVP Student Success Services, Director of University Outreach & Special Programs, Director of Admissions & Recruitment, Dean of the Division of Research and Graduate Studies, Office of Budget & Resource Planning, Director of Brand Strategy and Marketing, University Diversity Officer, AVP Student Financials and one Faculty Representative.
 Other committee members may be designated by the AVP for Enrollment Management.

-Priority Registration will be defined in two ways:
+Priority 1 Registration will be defined in two ways: